27-29 June 2024

 Virtual sessions

-These sessions will be open to the public free of charge; presenters in virtual sessions will be asked to pay membership dues (but not conference registration) in order to be included on the program.
+These sessions are open to the public free of charge; presenters in virtual sessions are asked to pay membership dues (but not conference registration) in order to be included on the program.

 Practical information